This summer, chart a course for practice growth

 This year marks the fourth anniversary of our business boot camp, which will be held in Norfolk, Virginia, July 18–19.
 Each year we’ve learned how to make the conference better.
 At this year’s conference, you’ll have more opportunities to gather actionable advice from our authors.
 You’ll meet new exhibitors who we feel are providing solutions to today’s most frustrating practice problems.

-The conference topics we’ve selected this year are many of the hot-button issues in dentistry today.
-They will be addressed by DEauthors and collaborators as follows:
+The conference topics we’ve selected this year are many of the hot-button issues in dentisry today.
+They will be addressed by DE authors and collaborators as follows:

 • Major transformations in dentistry—Roger Levin, DDS